East Bay Electric Lines: Infrastructure remnants

-Although not a lot remains infrastructure wise of the old East Bay Electric, there are some very noticeable remains.
-The Northbrae Tunnel, which runs between Sutter St and Solano Avenue underneath the Fountain Roundabout, is one of the most physical remains of the SP/IER.
+Few pieces of infrastructure of the old electric service remain.
+The Northbrae Tunnel, which runs between Sutter Street and Solano Avenue underneath the Fountain Roundabout, is one of the most physical remains of the SP/IER.
 The tunnel once was a main artery for the SP interurbans into Thousand Oaks, and was used by Key System well after abandonment of SP electric service.

 Additionally, the elevated platforms of the IER still exist at Southern Pacific's 16th Street Station in Oakland.
 Although interurban service ceased to the elevated platforms in 1941, the platforms were never torn down and still remain today as a visible reminder of former IER service.
 However, both approach trestles to the elevated platform were demolished during abandonment.
 The trestle that crosses the Southern Pacific mainline however still exists, partially.
 The northbound portion of the trestle was formerly in use by the Oakland Terminal Railway, a Key System subsidiary meant to handle freight.
 Sections of the trestle have been cut down, such as large sections of the former double-tracked bridge, which was downgraded to single-track during the sixties and seventies, after switching motions were no longer required on the bridge.
 The southbound portion of the trestle was converted to a road after abandonment, and does not exist anymore aside from a 280 foot long section.
 Since 2011, the Oakland Terminal Railway has no longer used the trestle for a variety of reasons, most notably being a 4% grade and weight limits.
 A lack of customers caused the line to cease using the trestle.
 Since then there is no track access on either side, leaving it isolated from the national rail network.

 Aside from the Northbrae Tunnel, 16th Street Station, and trestle, nothing else too visible remains.
-The Emeryville Greenway between 9th street and Stanford Ave is a section of former IER right of way that serviced the interurban line to Thousand Oaks.
+The Emeryville Greenway between 9th Street and Stanford Avenue is a section of former IER right of way that serviced the interurban line to Thousand Oaks.